Notes on academic writing in mathematics and computer science

 There’s lots wrong with this.

-1. Professors X and Y won’t like this description of their work, and you’ll pay for this later.
-Being right is bad because you rubbed your noses in it, and being wrong may or may not be worse.
+Professors X and Y won’t like this description of their work, and you’ll pay for this later.
+Being right is bad because you rubbed their noses in it, and being wrong may or may not be worse.

 Let’s try this again: